ONSdigital/ssdc-rm-docker-dev/README.md

 then click on 'preferences', then go to the 'advanced' tab.
 The default memory allocated to Docker is 2gb.
 Bumping that up to 8gb and the number of cores to 4 should make the service run much smoother.
 Note: These aren't hard and fast numbers, this is just what worked for people.

+## Publishing to Pub/Sub Topics in Emulator

+Run `./publish_message.sh event_receipt` and then paste in a JSON message.
+Press CTRL-D when you're done.